-Skills By the end of this unit of work pupils should be able to: To be able to blend a letter and Patach vowel together To be able to say all the sounds of the letters learnt in the previous term To be able to blend all vowels with 2, 3 or 5 letter words To understand the meanings of the Seudah being eaten and Matanot La'evyonim being given on Purim To understand the importance of challenging wrong behaviour To understand why Mordechai had such a key role in the Megillah Possible trips or performances • Purim Shpiel • GIFT fruit baskets Links to wider curriculum: Music - related to trees and the weather (The 4 Seasons) PSHE - Linking values from Parasha Geography - where was Shushan Art - Using pastel colours to recreate Shivat Haminim and other fruit.
+Synopsis: The children will focus their learning on the festival of Purim and the Mitzvot associated with this major festival.
+Purim is a celebrated in school and the children's learning is borne out in the practical activities in which they partake.
+Key Vocabulary : Chag Ha'ilanot, Shivat Haminim, Rimon, Zayit, Purim, Esther, Mordechai, Haman, Vashti, Bigtan, Teresh, Zeresh, Raashan, Masecha, Mishloach Manot, Birchot Hatorah, , Haetz Knowledge Skills By the end of this unit of work pupils should be able to: Know the letters η γ η To revise and embed all the vowels learnt To know why Tu B'shevat is celebrated.
+To know the story of Purim and the personality of each main character To know the significance of the symbols associated with Purim.
+To know all of the Brachot for the Torah To know the blessing for fruit, vegetables and wine/grape juice To know that one of the values of the Parashot in Shemot are about showing gratitude to G-d and other people By the end of this unit of work pupils should be able to: To be able to say all the sounds of the letters learnt in the previous term To be able to blend all vowels with 2 or 3 letters To understand the meanings of the Seudah being eaten and Matanot La'evyonim being given on Purim To understand the importance of challenging wrong behaviour To understand why Mordechai had such a key role in the Megillah Possible activities you could use: Matching pictures, Making 'food' trees, Possible trips or performances • Purim Shpiel • GIFT fruit baskets Suggestions for assessment: Links to wider curriculum: Weekly Ivrit Hebrew reading sheets Quizzes Hebrew reading record (Ivrit) Formative assessment Adding to Topic webs Role play Marking Music - related to trees and the weather (The 4 Seasons) PSHE - Linking values from Parasha Geography - where was Shushan Art - Using pastel colours to recreate Shivat Haminim and other fruit.
 Depicting symbols of Purim and Esther's character traits